Fees and fine print Compare plans

-Remember that Fusion X1 includes the following fees when you compare pricing:
+Remember that Standard Fiber includes the following fees when you compare pricing:

 Let’s compare that to Xfinity:

-The price of the Xfinity Performance Pro+ internet plan is $49.99/month for the first 1 Year.
-However, the price jumps up 40% to $70 after that initial period.
+The price of the Xfinity Fast internet plan is $55/month for the first Contract-Free.
+However, the price jumps up 33% to $73 after that initial period.

-So, the price of Xfinity internet is actually $60/month, when averaged over two years.
+So, the price of Xfinity internet is actually $64/month, when averaged over two years.

 Xfinity’s plan options are relatively consistent within California.
 Sonic, however, varies wildly when it comes to speed and network type.

 When comparing plans, you should first check to see if you’re in a Sonic fiber service area.
 If you can’ get Sonic’s 1000 Mbps fiber service, stop reading and sign up.
 It’s one of the best prices for fiber in the country at this time, and the upload speeds are many multiples of what Xfinity offers.
 (The only Xfinity plan with 1,000 Mbps upload speeds costs almost $300/month.
 Yes, you read that right — and even their Gigabit plan only goes up to 35 Mbps upload.)

 If you are only able to get Sonic’s DSL service, it can still be a good option — but Xfinity is generally cheaper and will be faster to install in a lot of buildings due to cable wiring being the norm for apartments and rentals in the area.